Tanmoy-Rath/gettingandcleaningdata/CODE-BOOK.md

 ### Description of tidy dataset in *tidydata.txt*
 Each row represents 1 Subject and 1 Activity.
 The raw data included multiple measurement observations for each Subject and Activity, so these were averaged together for the final tidy dataset.
+The final tidy dataset is a data.frame.

 <br/>